uesteibar/graphql_on_rails_talk/README.markdown

 ## Reference

 Created using Spectacle.
-The core API is available at [HERE](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).
+The core API is available [HERE](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).

 ## Running

-Clone the repo and run `yarn`. (or `npm install` if you're about that life)
+Clone the repo and run `yarn` or `npm install`

 Then, to start up the local server, run `npm start`